 - The short film of the week was kids talking about their dreams.

 - This was followed by the King Kong Dirge which was once again an excuse to let Garrett Morris show off his operatic voice.

 - Next was a sketch where Garrett Morris was arguing with Jane Curtin who was playing his wife.
 It turns out he disappointed that she's finally come out of the closet and has admitted to not being black.
-They discuss the telltale signs in a funny way but it's finally revealed that it's actually Garrett Morris that thinks he is white.
+They discussed the telltale signs in a funny way, but it's finally revealed that it's actually Garrett Morris that thinks he is white.

 - Brian Wilson then sang Good Vibrations.